NANDbrew/TowableBoats/README.md

 **Tow boats by mooring them to towing cleats on other boats.**

-Adds six towing cleats to each big boat.
+Adds six towing cleats to each medium or big boat.
 Optionally adds two towing cleats to each small boat.

 **Caveats**